 If you request more than one accounting within a 12-month period, the Plan will charge a reasonable, cost-based fee for each subsequent accounting.
-We will notify you in advance of any costs, and you may choose to withdraw or modify your request before you incur any expenses.

 You Have the Right to Obtain a Paper Copy of this Notice Upon Request

 You have a right to receive a paper copy of this Notice upon request, even if you previously agreed to receive this Notice electronically.
 Make such requests in writing to: